scylladb/scylla-monitoring/docs/source/cql_optimization.rst

 Typically data in Scylla is duplicated into multiple replicas for availability reasons.
 A coordinator node would get the request and will send it to the nodes holding the replicas.

-A query Consistency Level determines at what point the coordinator will reply to the client with regards to the number of replied it got from the replicas.
+The query Consistency Level determines how many replies from the replicas are required before the coordinator replies to the client.
-The most common case is to use QUORUM, that means that when the coordinator gets a majority of the replies from the replicas it will return success to the client.
+The most common case is to use QUORUM, which means that when the coordinator gets a majority of the replies from the replicas, it will return success to the client.

 Two consistency levels hold a potential problem and should be used with care ``ANY`` and ``ALL``.

 The **CQL ANY Queries** Gauge shows the percentage of queries that use Consistency Level ``ANY``.
-Using consistency level ANY in a query may hurt persistency, if the node receiving the request will fail, the data may be lost.
+Using consistency level ANY in a query may hurt persistency, if the node receiving the request fails, the data may be lost.

 The **CQL ANY CL Queries** Graph shows the rate of the queries that use Consistency Level ``ANY``, make sure both are low.